-Shadow messaging apps in enterprises
+Shadow IT in enterprise messaging apps

 Since writing this article in July 2018, every conversation I have had with an IT professional has mentioned shadow IT and shadow messaging.